Nathan Healy

 Frequently Asked Questions

-Yes, solar panels typically increase home value in Charleston.
-According to a Zillow study, homes with solar panels sell for approximately 4.1% more than comparable homes without solar.
+Yes, solar panels do increase home value in Charleston, SC.
+Research shows that solar installations typically add value to properties, with studies indicating homes with solar panels sell for approximately 4.1% more than comparable homes without solar.